Learn how you can help ensure that the principle of due process endures this crisis

 By hewing closely to HPSCI’s legislation, RISAA is carefully crafted to preserve the status quo, not to enact the serious privacy protections for which most Americans and members of Congress are calling.
 We therefore urge you to oppose Floor consideration of any legislation, including RISAA, that would reauthorize Section 702 without providing votes on key amendments, including those to close the backdoor search and data broker loopholes.

-March 29, 2024--Due Process Institute and Justice Action Network submitted comments on a proposed Bureau of Prisons (BOP) rule that would prohibit incarcerated persons from "accessing, using, or maintaining social media, or directing others to establish or
+March 29, 2024--Due Process Institute and Justice Action Network submitted comments on a proposed Bureau of Prisons (BOP) rule that would prohibit incarcerated persons from "accessing, using, or maintaining social media, or directing others to establish or maintain social media accounts on [their] behalf."

 The proposed language would unjustly punish people incarcerated at Bureau of Prisons (BOP)